Numerically assisted determination of local models in network scenarios: Closing remarks

 An interesting issue is the matter of cardinality reduction in the hidden variables.
-As we saw in section \ref{sec:triangle scenario numerical}, the behaviour obtained by the GHZ distribution mixed with the uniform distribution with critical visibility could be obtained with cardinalities $c_\alpha=c_\beta=c_\gamma=3$, although the upper bound provided by \cite{cardinality_bound} is $c_\alpha=c_\beta=c_\gamma=6$.
-On the other hand, for the W distribution, $(c_\alpha,c_\beta,c_\gamma) = (3,2,2)$ seems to be sufficient to reproduce the critical behaviour.
+As we saw in Sec. \ref{sec:triangle scenario numerical}, the behavior obtained by the GHZ distribution mixed with the uniform distribution with critical visibility could be obtained with cardinalities $c_\alpha=c_\beta=c_\gamma=3$, although the upper bound provided by \cite{cardinality_bound} is $c_\alpha=c_\beta=c_\gamma=6$.
+On the other hand, for the W distribution, $(c_\alpha,c_\beta,c_\gamma) = (3,2,2)$ seems to be sufficient to reproduce the critical behavior.
 What determines when such reductions are possible and by how much?
 An investigation of this question could shed light on network nonlocality.

 The fact that the critical visibilities of both the GHZ and W distributions are conjectured to be roots of 4th degree polynomials tells us that there would be polynomial Bell inequalities of the same degree (at least) for the triangle scenario with binary outputs that still eludes us.
 The search for these inequalities is also an exciting possible avenue of future research.